honeysungra/springboot-interview-questions/Interview question Part 1.md

 ```
 5. Access your application in a web browser and verify that the Thymeleaf template is rendered correctly, with the dynamic content displayed as expected.

+### Q20.
+Can we change the port of the embedded Tomcat server in Spring boot?

+**Answer:-** Yes, we can change the port of the embedded tomcat server by using the application properties file.
+In this file, you have to add a property of “server.port” and assign it to any port you wish to.
+For example, if you want to assign it to 8081, then you have to mention server.port=8081.
+Once you mention the port number, the application properties file will be automatically loaded by Spring Boot and the required configurations will be applied on to the application.

+### 21. What are the @RequestMapping  and @RestController annotation in Spring Boot used for?

+**Answer:-**  In Spring Boot, @RequestMapping and @RestController are annotations used together to develop RESTful APIs.
+Here's a breakdown of their individual functionalities and how they work together:

+#### @RestController -
+This annotation is a specialized version of the @Controller annotation that is used to build RESTful web services.
+It combines the @Controller and @ResponseBody annotations.
+- **@Controller:** Marks a class as a Spring MVC controller, enabling it to handle web requests.
+- **@ResponseBody:** Tells Spring Boot to automatically convert the return value of any request handling method annotated with @RestController into JSON or XML.

+#### @RequestMapping:
+The @RequestMapping annotation is used to map HTTP requests to handler methods in your controller.
+It can be placed at the class level or the method level.
+When placed at the class level, it defines a base path for all the request mappings within that class.

+Key attributes of @RequestMapping:

+- **value:** This attribute specifies the path mapping for the request.
+- **method:** This attribute restricts the mapping to specific HTTP methods (GET, POST, PUT, DELETE, etc.).

+### Q22.
+What is JPA and hibernate and there difference?

+**Answer:-** __JPA__ (Java Persistence API) is a Java specification for accessing, persisting, and managing data between Java objects and a relational database.
+It provides a standard way to map Java objects to database tables and vice versa, as well as a set of APIs for querying and managing data in the database.

+**Hibernate** is a popular implementation of the JPA specification.
+It is an ORM (Object-Relational Mapping) framework that simplifies database interactions between Java objects and database tables.

+The main difference is that JPA is a specification, while Hibernate is an implementation of that specification.
+This means that Hibernate provides additional features beyond the JPA standard.
+However, using JPA allows for more flexibility and portability, as it is not tied to a specific implementation like Hibernate.

+**In essence:**

+Think of JPA as the blueprint for building a house (data persistence), and Hibernate as a contractor (implementation) who can build the house (ORM) following the JPA blueprint.
+While you can use other contractors, Hibernate is a reliable and experienced choice for the job.

+### Q23.
+Explain Spring Data?

+**Answer:-** Spring Data is a part of the larger Spring Framework that aims to simplify the development of data access layer in Spring applications.
+Spring Data aims to make it easy for the developers to use relational and non-relational databases, cloud-based data services, and other data access technologies.
+So, basically, it makes it easy for data access and still retains the underlying data.